InternationalColorConsortium/DemoIccMAX/Readme.md

 ## Project Build Considerations

 ### Dependencies
-* [libxml2](http://xmlsoft.org/) - for IccXML library and tools
+* [libxml2](http://xmlsoft.org/) - for IccXML2 library and tools
 * [libtiff](http://www.libtiff.org/) - for Tiff image tools
 * [wxWidgets](https://www.wxwidgets.org/) - for basic profile viewer GUI

 ### Windows

-The project solution BuildAll.sln file for the Visual Studio development IDE can be found in the ./Build/MSVC folder.
-This references additional .vcproj files for the various libraries and applications provided by DemoIccMAX.
+The project solution files `BuildAll.sln` for various versions of the Microsoft Visual Studio development IDE can be found in the [./Build/MSVC](Build/Build/MSVC) folder.
+This references additional `.vcproj` files for the various libraries and applications provided by DemoIccMAX.
 Projects without any further dependencies should build and link correctly.
-Both 32 and 64bit compile options are supported.
+Both 32 and 64 bit compile options are supported.
 Some of the projects have further dependencies on third party libraries requiring that the SDK libraries are installed, and some system environment variables need to be set to correctly reference the include files and libraries.
 (Note: Projects with additional